bitcraze/libdw1000/README.md

 Open source driver implementation for the Decawave DW1000 UWB radio chip

 This driver is mainly a port of the [Arduino DW1000 driver][1].
-As such is is licensed under the same license, Apache2.
+As such it is licensed under the same license, Apache2.

 ## Usage